 The study material is supplied to the students through the university website in electronic format week-wise as per the schedule.
-The material includes PDF, doc, excel and video files.
+The material includes PDF, Word, Excel and video files.

-Besides the study material, assignments are uploaded for assessing the students' knowledge from previous week's study.
-Faculty members are available on-line to clarify the doubts of the students.
-Also, students can address any difficulties/ differences concerning the course or the problems to the teachers any time through e-mail.
+Besides the study material, assignments are uploaded from time to time to help student access their learning.
+Faculty members are available on-line (as per the schedule in Academic Calendar) to clarify the doubts.
+Also, students can address any difficulties/differences concerning the course or the problems to the teachers any time through e-mail.